wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/files-folders-handling/includes/6-summary.md

-WinAutomation enables users to handle files and folders through the **Files** and **Folders** Actions.
-These Actions allow users to develop sophisticated Processes that create, retrieve, and modify files and folders.
+WinAutomation provides users with the ability to handle files and folders through the files and folders actions.
+These actions allow users to develop sophisticated processes that create, retrieve, and modify files and folders.